fpaupier/cancerous_cells_scans_processing/README.md

 # Decision making tool for PET scans

 Warning, this project is no longer supported by its initial developers.
+To run the tests units, cd to the petml directory and run pytest.

 ## Context